msozzoni/DemographicDynamicsInTortoisesAndFreswhaterTurtles/PSMC/README.md

 This folder contains the R script to produce every PSMC image of the manuscript.

 This scripts PSMC_complete_setup.R and PSMC_complete_run.R are used to produce the Figure 1 and Figure S5-S22 \
-meanwhile the script General_demo_trend.R is used to produce the Figue 2.
+meanwhile the script General_demo_trend.R is used to produce the Figure 2.

 The species.tar.gz file used in the scripts PSMC_complete_setup.R and PSMC_complete_run.R is a zipped folder with all the 30 run of psmc for each species  \
 (e.g. Emys_orbicularis.tar.gz has the 30 psmc run only for *Emys orbicularis*)